Video Shows Toronto Planes Hard Landing Before Flipping - UrduPoint

 "The crew of Delta Flight 4819 heroically led passengers to safety, evacuating a jet that had overturned on the runway on landing, amidst smoke and fire," Toronto airport authority chief executive Deborah Flint told a news conference.

-She said Canada's Transportation Safety Board has deployed 20 investigators to the site where the Bombardier CRJ-900 crashed.
+She said Canada's Transportation Safety Board had deployed 20 investigators to the site where the Bombardier CRJ-900 crashed.

+The agency said in a statement Tuesday evening it had recovered the cockpit voice recorder and flight data recorder, which were sent to a laboratory for examination.

+"It is far too early to determine the cause of the accident," the agency said.

-They will be assisted by the US Federal Aviation Administration and representatives from Delta and Mitsubishi, which purchased this line of planes from Bombardier in 2019.
+Canada's investigators will be assisted by the US Federal Aviation Administration and representatives from Delta and Mitsubishi, which purchased the CRJ line of planes from Bombardier in 2019.

 Injuries sustained in the crash ranged from "minor to critical, but not life-threatening," Flint said.

-Delta said 21 passengers were transported to hospitals and so far 19 have been released.
+Delta said 21 passengers were transported to hospitals and so far 19 had been released.

 Paramedic services told AFP on Monday that three people had been critically injured -- a child, a man in his 60s and a woman in her 40s.